Group mentoring

 Industry-specific mentoring

-Networking events follow these standalone sessions to help you connect directly with industry professionals, expand your network and gain exposure to real-world perspectives.
+Networking events follow the sessions to help you make the most of these opportunities.
+They’re a great way to connect directly with industry experts, expand your network and gain real-world insights.

 Who it's for